 “Market conditions are ideal for launching sparkling protein waters targeted at sports nutrition users, a group of consumers who are always on the lookout for products that deliver high levels of whey protein in a convenient format,” said Joe Katterfield, health and performance nutrition development manager at Arla Food Ingredients.
-“However, for technical reasons — primarily related to issues around taste and bitterness — there are currently no sparkling protein waters on the market made exclusively with whey.
+“However, for technical reasons — primarily related to issues around taste and bitterness — there are currently no sparkling protein waters on the European market made exclusively with whey.
 This ingredient is a game-changer.”

 What about sports nutrition beverages for vegans?